 From Erbil Airport to the city

 Don’t take a taxi straight on arrival.
 These guys will charge you $30 set fare, although Ankawa for example is only 10 minutes by taxi.
 There are very limited taxis allowed at the arrival hall exit.
-But there is a bus that takes you Arrival terminal.
+But there is a bus you can take at the Arrival terminal.
 Almost everyone will take this bus, so follow the crowd.
 Then grab a taxi here that is dropping off passengers.
 In the middle of the night when taxis were very rare I found a taxi for only 8,000 IQD ($6.5) to my Airbnb in Ankawa.

 Renting a car in Kurdistan